SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

     ser.close()
 ```

+First, some global variables (which is part of the 2 callback functions still under edit).
+These keep track of which of Misty's bumper sensors have been triggered and if the robot is allowed to move respectively.

+The next thing called is `init()`, which was discussed above.
+This is important since it resets the head position and disables the sensors on the bottom which changed the movement the robot could take.

 Using [`serial.Serial()`](https://pythonhosted.org/pyserial/pyserial_api.html) we are able to open communications between the COM port on a computer and this Python script.

+[`misty.RegisterEvent()`](https://docs.mistyrobotics.com/misty-ii/dotnet-sdk/dotnet-skill-architecture/#registering-amp-unregistering-events) creates a listener to check if a certain peripheral has been triggered.
+The 2 instances here create listeners for the bumpers and the TOF sensors.
+Other types of events can be found [here](https://docs.mistyrobotics.com/misty-ii/robot/sensor-data/).
+Afterwards, the LED on Misty's chest will change color.

 [`Ser.readline()`](https://pyserial.readthedocs.io/en/latest/shortintro.html?highlight=readline#readline) lets us get a single line of data from the Serial Monitor in a byte object.
 If this results in anything, it goes ahead and decodes it from being in bytes to being a string in Python we can manipulate.
 We then check to make sure that there is a space in the string, as it would not be a valid piece of data otherwise.
 If there is, the string will be stripped of the newline character that comes at the end of it, and the result will be passed into `mode()`.